 Primary objectives of HH Delivery and Development teams in producing household expenditure estimates

-Household final consumption expenditure is part of national accounts, as such the team’s responsibilities include:
+HHFCE is part of national accounts.
+As such, the team’s responsibilities include:

-- provide supply and use balanced household final consumption expenditure estimates for the annual Blue Book; a description of the supply and use process can be found in the Input Output Supply and Use Tables
+providing supply and use balanced HHFCE estimates for the annual Blue Book; a description of the supply and use process can be found in the input–output supply and use tables

-- publish consumer trends and HHFCE estimates presenting a comprehensive set of estimates of household final consumption quarterly, in line with the national accounts schedule
+publishing consumer trends and HHFCE estimates, presenting a comprehensive set of estimates of household final consumption quarterly, in line with the national accounts schedule

-- produce estimates which conform to the European System of Accounts 2010 (ESA10) Classification of Individual Consumption by Purpose (COICOP)
+producing estimates that conform to the European System of Accounts 2010 (ESA 2010) classification of individual consumption by purpose (COICOP)

-- production and delivery of HHFCE data to Eurostat – this delivery is required to comply with European legislation
+producing and delivering HHFCE data to Eurostat – this delivery is required to comply with European legislation

 Manylion cyswllt ar gyfer y Methodoleg